iankirkpatrick/ansible-bigip/README.md

 It is recommended that the inventory file is encrypted using ansible-vault to protect the account details.

-The variables are read from formatted csv files, the playbook is supplied with sample csv files, you should replace the dats in the csv files with your own.
+The variables are read from formatted csv files, the playbook is supplied with sample csv files, you should replace the data in the csv files with your own.
 The playbook indicates which files should be adjusted for each configuration task.

 The playbook currently configures the following: